-state, which is the upper level of the forbidden line, to the $1\text{s2p}\ ^3\text{P}{1,2}$ state, which is the upper level of the intercombination line, can decrease the forbidden-to-intercombination line ratio, $\mathcal{R} \equiv f/i$.
+The final spectral diagnostic we employ is the UV-sensitive forbidden-to-intercombination line ratio of helium-like ions.
+These two transitions to the ground-state have vastly different lifetimes, so photoexcitation out of the 1s2s ${}^{3}S{1}$ state, which is the upper level of the forbidden line, to the 1s2p ${}^{3}P{1,2}$ state, which is the upper level of the intercombination line, can decrease the forbidden-to-intercombination line ratio, $\mathcal{R} \equiv f/i$.
 Because the photoexcitation rate depends on the local UV mean intensity, the f/i ratio is a diagnostic of the distance of the X-ray emitting plasma from the photosphere.
 This diagnostic has been applied to many of the hot stars that have Chandra grating spectra, and typically shows a source location of at least half a stellar radius above the photosphere.
 Recently, Leutenegger et al. (2006) have shown that the f/i ratios from a spatially distributed X-ray emitting plasma can be accounted for self-consistently with the line profile shapes in four O stars, providing a unified picture of wind-shock X-ray emission on O stars.

 We derive a single characteristic radius of formation, $R{\rm fir}$, for each complex by calculating the dependence of the f/i ratio on the distance from the photosphere, using a TLUSTY model atmosphere (Lanz & Hubeny 2007).
-We used the formalism of Blumenthal et al. (1972), equation (1c), ignoring collisional excitation out of the $^3{\rm S}1$ level, and explicitly expressing the dependence on the dilution factor, and thus the radius, as in equation (3) in Leutenegger et al. (2006).
+We used the formalism of Blumenthal et al. (1972), equation (1c), ignoring collisional excitation out of the ${}^{3}S{1}$ level, and explicitly expressing the dependence on the dilution factor, and thus the radius, as in equation (3) in Leutenegger et al. (2006).
 The measurement of f/i from the data can then be used to constrain the characteristic formation radius, $R{\rm fir}$.

-The lower-Z species like oxygen do not provide any meaningful constraints, as is usually the case for O stars, and there are not enough counts in the Si XIII complex to put any meaningful constrains on the source location.
+The lower-Z species like oxygen do not provide any meaningful constraints, as is the case for O stars, and there are not enough counts in the Si XIII complex to put any meaningful constrains on the source location.
 Only the Ne IX and Mg XI complexes provide useful constraints.
 For both Ne IX and Mg XI we find $R{\rm fir} \approx 3 \pm 1 R$.
-Of course, the line-emitting plasma is actually distributed in the wind, and so we also fit the same modified Owocki & Cohen (2001) wind profile model that Leutenegger et al. (2006) used to fit a distributed X-ray source model to the He-like complexes, accounting simultaneously for line ratio variations and Doppler-broadened line profiles.
+Of course, the lineemitting plasma is actually distributed in the wind, and so we also fit the same modified Owocki & Cohen (2001) wind profile model that Leutenegger et al. (2006) used to fit a distributed X-ray source model to the He-like complexes, accounting simultaneously for line ratio variations and wind-broadened line profiles.
 With the wind velocity law and $\mathcal{G} \equiv \frac{f+i}{r}$ as free parameters, strong constraints could not be put on the models.
 Typically, these distributed models of f/i gave onset radii, R{\min} , that were quite a bit lower than $R{\rm fir}$.
-This is not surprising, since a distributed model will inevitably have some emission closer to the star than $R{\rm fir}$ to compensate for some emission arising at larger radii.
+This is not surprising, because a distributed model will inevitably have some emission closer to the star than $R{\rm fir}$ to compensate for some emission arising at larger radii.
 We list the results of such a wind-profile fit to the Helike complexes in Tab.
 5 along with the $R{\rm fir}$ values.
 The two helium-like complexes and the best-fit models are shown in Figs. 9 and 10, along with the modeling of the f/i ratios and the characteristic formation radii, $R{\rm fir}$.
 We note that the data rule out plasma right at the photosphere only at the 68% confidence level.
-Finally, we note that while iron line blending does not appear to be a problem for the Ne IX complex, there are hints of DR satellite lines of neon in the data.
+Finally, we note that while iron line blending does not appear to be a problem for the Ne IX